rhino-linux/rhino-pkg/README.md

 ```

 ### How you can help
 * Work on translations into languages not finished yet by either editing the `po/<language_code>.po` file, making a new one by running `cp po/rhino-pkg.pot po/<language_code>.po`, or using weblate (https://weblate.makedeb.org/projects/rhino-linux/rhino-pkg/).
 Once you have completed or partially completed a po file, make a PR and we will merge it!
+Our goal is to have as many languages translated as possible due to the amount of people who may not be fluent in English.

 #### Supported languages